forcedotcom/cli/releasenotes/README.md

     (GitHub issue [#2495](https://github.com/forcedotcom/cli/issues/2495), plugin-org PR [#868](https://github.com/salesforcecli/plugin-org/pull/868))

+* NEW:  Ignore warnings and allow a deployment to validate successfully with the new `--ignore-warnings` flag of `project deploy validate`.
+This flag is similar to the equivalent flag of `project deploy start`.
+(GitHub issue [#2559](https://github.com/forcedotcom/cli/issues/2559), plugin-deploy-retrieve PR [#803](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/803))

+* CHANGE: We've added exit codes for many Salesforce CLI command failures to better help you understand what happened.
+In particular, commands that:

+    * Exit from a user-initiated Ctrl-C now return exit code 130. (sf-plugins-core PR [#445](https://github.com/salesforcecli/sf-plugins-core/pull/445))
+    * Fail due to an internal Salesforce error (AKA "gack") now return exit code 20. (sf-plugins-core PR [#442](https://github.com/salesforcecli/sf-plugins-core/pull/442))
+    * Fail due to a `TypeError` now return exit code 10. (sf-plugins-core PR [#442](https://github.com/salesforcecli/sf-plugins-core/pull/442))

+* CHANGE: We've removed the `--json` flag of the `apex log tail` command.
+Why?
+Because it didn't make much sense in the first place.
+The only way to exit the command is to enter Ctrl-C, so the JSON output can't be captured.
+And don't worry, we checked our telemetry data: this flag is hardly ever used.
+Get logs in JSON format with the `apex list log` or `apex get log` commands. (plugin-apex PR [#280](https://github.com/salesforcecli/plugin-apex/pull/280))

 * CHANGE: We removed the `plugin-login` plugin from Salesforce CLI.
 The plugin contained two general commands, both of which are deprecated: `org login` and `org logout`.
 Use specific commands instead, such as `org login web` or `org login jwt`.

 * CHANGE: We converted `plugin-packaging` from a JIT to a core plugin.
 This change doesn't fix the root cause of GitHub issue [2540](https://github.com/forcedotcom/cli/issues/2540) but should help some users who commented there.